lgaches/Kitura-GraphQL/README.md

 - **`rootValue`**: A value to pass as the `rootValue` to the schema's `execute` function from [`Graphiti`](https://github.com/GraphQLSwift/Graphiti).
 - **`contextValue`**: A value to pass as the `contextValue` to the schema's `execute` function from [`Graphiti`](https://github.com/GraphQLSwift/Graphiti).
 If `context` is not provided, the `request` struct is passed as the context.

-### Request Parameters
+### HTTP Usage

-Once installed as a reponder, `GraphQLMiddleware` will accept requests with the parameters:
+Once installed as a middleware at a path, `GraphQLMiddleware` will accept requests with the parameters:

 - **`query`**: A string GraphQL document to be executed.
 - **`operationName`**: If the provided query contains multiple named operations, this specifies which operation should be executed.
 If not provided, a 400 error will be returned if the query contains multiple named operations.